Aashwin-Kumar/Aashwin-Kumar/README.md

 ### 🌟 **Ready to Collaborate?**

 If you're working on something exciting—especially in the **data** or **AI** space let's team up and make something awesome.
 I’m always open to cool collaborations and fresh ideas!

+_"Everyone was a beginner once, just like me.
+They found their path with the help of a mentor, I’m still on the hunt for mine."_